Visiting Versailles: A Weekend Stay Near the Palace

 Know Before You Go

 When to visit: Spring is ideal.
-Avoid Mondays.
-The palace is closed.
+Avoid Mondays, when the palace is closed.

 Getting there: Take the RER C from Paris to Versailles Château Rive Gauche.
 It’s about a 25-minute walk to the entrance.